nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

     ```
 To test all this is working correctly, run the app locally and try to sign up with Google.

-## Need Help?
+## Need Help with Anything Here?

-If you have any problems getting anything set up in this guide please let us know in our [contribution-suggestions-bugs-discussions channel](https://discordapp.com/channels/505093832157691914/540903304046182425) on Discord.
+If you run into any problems with the above instructions or have suggestions on how to improve them, please let us know by [creating an issue](https://github.com/TheOdinProject/theodinproject/issues).